 - Salmon Creek Ranch (Bodega, To Be Rescheduled) Salmon Creek Ranch is an organic ranch that raises 100% grass-fed/finished Scottish Highlander and Angus cattle, New Zealand Kiko meat goats and ducks for their eggs.
 What’s unusual about the ranch is seeing the rugged cattle freely roam and forage around the property in a natural setting.
 The goats are grazed rotationally to clear the brush from the certified organic land.

 As a local chapter of the Weston A. Price Foundation we work to connect local farmers with consumers.
 We provide information on local sources of pastured meats, dairy and eggs, organic fruits, vegetables, grains, and how properly prepared foods may be integrated into your life.

 Whether you are just starting on your path to healthy living or have followed the dietary principles of the Foundation for a long time, our chapter is a place to find local resources for nutrient-dense foods, traditional fats, bone broth, and lacto-fermented foods.

 In Marin County, we are blessed to have an abundance of resources from local farms, ranches, dairies and farmer’s markets.
-Please see our Resources pages for information about local food sources.
+Please see our Food and Resources pages for information about local food sources.

 Participants are not required to join the Weston A. Price Foundation, but are strongly encouraged to do so.
 Membership is $40 per year, $25 for students and seniors.
 This fee provides important financial support for research projects.
 Membership also includes quarterly issues of the highly informative Wise Traditions journal.
 If you are not already a member, please consider becoming one.